-Diversity can be defined in numerous ways, yet, it is primarily defined as the inclusion of different people and/or things to a collective group or whole.
+Diversity can be defined in numerous ways, yet, it is primarily defined as the inclusion of different people and/or things in a collective group or whole.
 It also means different opinions and ideas.
-Diversity is about embracing difference in and of all types.
+Diversity is about embracing differences in and of all types.

 The whole point of having a diverse workplace is to prevent a “group-think” mentality.
 People with different ideologies, personalities, and experiences should be able to innovate, solve problems, and ultimately succeed.
 There’s no point if different people with different opinions and ideas all think the same.

 Howard Gardner, Harvard’s Professor of Cognition and Education, put together the Five Minds for the Future in order to outline the cognitive abilities that will be encompassed by leaders in the years ahead.
 His work directly applies to how diversity might be defined at work, and the types of thinkers you need to build a successful organization.

 A master of history, math, science, law, medicine, management, or anything else you can think of.
 A genius accountant, lawyer, engineer, or graphic designer.
 These people, ones who excel exponentially in a certain skill to the point that they have reached the pinnacle of it, are the disciplined minds of the organization.